Affiliate links on Android Authority may earn us a commission. Learn more.

 How to recover deleted emails from the Gmail trash (Android and iOS)

-This will then bring up a list of folders and labels in your Gmail account.
-Select where you would like to send the email to.
-Usually, the inbox is best.
+- This will then bring up a list of folders and labels in your Gmail account.
+Select where you would like to send the email.
+Usually, Primary is best.
 Or you may want to send the email back to its original label.
 It’s entirely up to you.

 How to recover deleted emails from the Gmail trash (desktop)

-Once an email has been in Trash for 30 days, Gmail automatically deletes it.
+Once an email has been in the Trash for 30 days, Gmail automatically deletes it.

 In general, no. If you’re only using the web version of Gmail, then deleted emails from Trash are gone forever.
 However, if you’re backing up your emails to a local email client using IMAP/POP, then you could, in theory, retrieve the deleted email from your computer.
 Recuva is an excellent free Windows program for this purpose, but there’s no guarantee it will recover the email.